samyakjain/MobileAssignment/README.md

 There is a parsing class **SearchGithubRepositoryEndpointParser** used in Asynctask to parse the string response into the appropriate schema and returns a list of **GithubRepositorySchema (List<GithubRepositorySchema>)**;

-**SearchGithubRepositoryEndpointParserTest.java has the unit test cases for the parsing class.**
+**SearchGithubRepositoryEndpointParserTest.java has the unit tests for the parsing class.**

 SearchGithubRepositoryEndpointParser where it test for various cases.
 Here are the function, whose names are self explanatory